 From November 2018, the National Institute for Physiological Sciences (NIPS) has been adopted as the core organization of the newly launched AMED program, the Strategic International Brain Science Research Promotion Program (Brain/MINDS Beyond).
 This program aims at contributing to the flight of the brain research globally by enhancing collaboration with the domestic projects of other countries across the world.
 This office, serving as the core organization and operation secretariat, coordinates the domestic efforts for the international promotion of brain science research.
-It also works in close coordination with two other programs by the AMED, the Strategic Research Program for Brain Sciences (SRPBS) and the Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS).
+It also works in close coordination with other programs by the AMED, the Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS).